Tax Residency Certificate: Your Golden Ticket to Lower Indian TDS

 Validity: 1 year

 The UAE process is the smoothest of any country.
-Log into the FTA portal, apply online, pay the fee, and you'll get your TRC digitally.
-Make sure you have an active trade license or employment visa — that's the eligibility requirement.
+Log into the FTA portal, apply online, pay the fees, and you'll get your TRC digitally.
+Make sure you have an active trade license or employment visa and 183+ days of physical presence proof from the GDRFA portal.

 Issuing authority: Internal Revenue Service (IRS)